 - Polyunsaturated fat: 28%

-The polyunsaturated fats in canola oil include 21% linoleic acid — more commonly known as omega-6 fatty acid — and 11% alpha-linolenic acid (ALA), a type of omega-3 fatty acid derived from plant sources (8).
+The polyunsaturated fats in canola oil include linoleic acid — more commonly known as omega-6 fatty acid — and alpha-linolenic acid (ALA), a type of omega-3 fatty acid derived from plant sources.
+Canola oil typically contains twice as much omega-6 as omega-3, which some consider to be a desirable ratio for human health (

 Many people, especially those following plant-based diets, depend on sources of ALA to boost levels of the omega-3 fats DHA and EPA, which are critical for heart and brain health.

 Though your body can convert ALA into DHA and EPA, research shows that this process is highly inefficient.
-Still, ALA has some benefits of its own, as it may reduce fracture risk and protect against heart disease and type 2 diabetes (9, 10).
+Still, ALA has some benefits of its own, as it may help your body regulate blood sugar levels and lower your risk of complications of type 2 diabetes (

 It’s important to note that the heating methods used during canola manufacturing, as well as high-heat cooking methods like frying, negatively impact polyunsaturated fats like ALA.

-Artificial trans fats are harmful even in small amounts, prompting the World Health Organization (WHO) to call for global elimination of artificial trans fats in food by 2023 (12).
+The industrial trans fats found in hydrogenated oil products like margarine are harmful even in small amounts.
+This has prompted the World Health Organization (WHO) to call for global elimination of industrial trans fats in food by 2023 (

-Summary Aside from vitamins E and K, canola oil is not a good source of nutrients.
-Canola oil may contain small amounts of trans fats, which is harmful to health.
+Aside from vitamins E and K, canola oil is not a good source of nutrients.
+Canola oil may contain trans fats, which are harmful to health.

 As canola has become one of the most popular fat sources in the commercial food industry, concerns have grown over its health impact.

-One downside of canola oil is its high omega-6 fat content.
+One downside of canola oil is its omega-6 fat content.

 Like omega-3 fats, omega-6 fats are essential to health and perform important functions in your body.